Spyro: A Hero's Tail: Rejected concepts

 Sgt.
 Byrd and Hunter were first planned to be playable throughout the game, Byrd having to collect ammunition.
 However, for reasons Williams suspects to be related to scheduling and design problems, they were segregated to mini-games where Sgt.
-Byrd had an infinite amount of bombs and missiles (in actually, he has 9,999, will would never run out during gameplay).
-The limited ammo was poorly-received by testers, and thus changed.
+Byrd had an infinite amount of bombs and missiles (in fact, he has 9,999, which is unlikely to run out during gameplay).
+The limited ammo was poorly received by testers, and thus changed.
 One of the non-player characters, Ember, was also planned to be a fully playable character at the same time, but the developers thought it was too much effort to create NPC interactions and alternate speech.

 The level themes and the bosses associated with them, an early document labeling them "Electric / Water / Ice / Lava Serpent and Red," were decided early on.
 One of several ideas for a boss was the return of Ripto.
-Although most of the assets remained in the final product, the amount of Realms was changed from five to four.
-The Fifth Realm, Secret Hideout, would have consisted of the Professor's Labratory, Dark Mine, Red's Lair, and mini-games.
+Although most of the assets remained in the final product, the number of Realms was changed from five to four.
+The Fifth Realm, Secret Hideout, would have consisted of the Professor's Laboratory, Dark Mine, Red's Lair, and mini-games.
 Its assets were merged into the fourth Realm halfway through development.
-The name of Professor's Labratory was changed to Red's Labratory when Vivendi's localization department worked on translations, although the publisher has never publicly stated a rationale.
+The name of Professor's Laboratory was changed to Red's Laboratory when Vivendi's localization department worked on translations, although the publisher has never publicly stated a rationale.
 The Gnasty Gnorc boss was much larger, split into three stages.

 Frostbite Village initially had baby mammoths. created by Phillip Bennett, as enemies, but these were removed for frame rate issues and Vivendi's disapproval of Spyro killing cute enemies.
 Another cut foe, seen in the demos and a test level on the disc, were Sharks in Dragonfly Falls.
 In the demos, they chase after the player character, while in the test level, they pop out of the ground and instantly kill as a way to prevent players from going past certain points.
 Spyro, who can breathe underwater infinitely in the final game, initially needed a gadget, Aqualung, to do so, but issues with difficulty balancing resulted in it being scrapped in April 2004.
 Areas of toxic water were incorporated instead to make the underwater sections challenging, and the Professor's explanation for Aqualung became that for Invincibility.
 The horn dive boulders, scrapped late in development, would have been filled with dragon eggs and Light Gems.